yglukhov/yasync/README.md

 waitFor bar()
 ```

-If we pretend that `sleep` doesn't allocate, the whole `waitFor` operation above will not do a single allocation (TODO: Currently waitFor allocates, but trivial to fix :) ).
+If we pretend that `sleep` doesn't allocate, the whole `waitFor` operation above will not do a single allocation.
 The optimization happens in `async` functions on `await` calls.

 TODO: Describe how it works in details